MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/controls-and-events-intro.md

 <Button x:Name="Button1" Content="Button"/>
 ```

 ## Set the control properties

 You use properties to specify the appearance, content, and other attributes of controls.
 When you add a control using a design tool, some properties that control size, position, and content might be set for you by Visual Studio.
 You can change some properties, such as Width, Height or Margin, by selecting and manipulating the control in the Design view.
 This illustration shows some of the resizing tools available in Design view.

 ![Resizing tools in the Visual Studio designer](images/add-controls-resizing-designer.png)

 You might want to let the control be sized and positioned automatically.
 In this case, you can reset the size and position properties that Visual Studio set for you.

-To reset a property
+To reset a property:

 1. In the Properties panel, click the property marker next to the property value.
 The property menu opens.
 2. In the property menu, click Reset.

 ![Visual Studio property reset menu option](images/add-controls-property-reset.png)

 You can set control properties in the Properties window, in XAML, or in code.
 For example, to change the foreground color for a Button, you set the control's Foreground property.
 This illustration shows how to set the Foreground property by using the color picker in the Properties window.

 ![Color picker in the Visual Studio designer](images/add-controls-foreground-designer.png)